Partial Timeline of the Empyraeum.

 In the year 25 BE (before Empyraeum), Alexander the Great left Babylon after recovering from a major illness.
 It is claimed that an Indian holy man, who had joined his retinue after the pacification of said country brought Alexander back from the banks of the Styx.

 By 21 BE, the army of Alexander had arrived at the base of a mountain known locally as 'Sagarmatha', the Great Mother Mountain, in a high and frozen land far to the East.
 Sagarmatha is said by many to be the tallest mountain in the world.
 Alexander vanishes inside of this mountain for one hundred days and, when he emerges, he is not alone.
-First, come three-hundred giants clad in the golden armour of a dragon; their armour blazing golden in the sun, their heads bearing helms alike to a snarling dragon.
-Following them, ten thousand great soldiers in black and silver plate which covers them entirely; the Dracograth and the Kalshodar.
+First, come three-hundred giants clad in golden armour like to a dragon; their armour blazing golden in the sun, their heads enclosed by a snarling dragon’s maw.
+Following them, ten thousand great soldiers in black and silver plate which covers their entire body.
+They are half again as tall and broad as their compatriots.
+Alexander announces them as the Dracograth and the Kalshodar.
 Soldiers who arrived as normal men but are now changed by means unknown.

-20 BE, Alexander and his new army; millions of 'regular irregulars', as they as jokingly called, following his new soldiers - called the Kalshodar and Dracograth reach the Far Eastern Sea.
+20 BE, Alexander and his new army; millions of 'regular irregulars', as they as jokingly called, following his new soldiers - Kalshodar and Dracograth - reach the Far Eastern Sea.
 They look upon Ippon in distance not knowing it is there.